cloudmesh/cloudmesh-manual/docs-source/source/accounts/oracle/account.rst

 ---------------------

-Cloudmesh config file (cloudmesh.yaml) will have the following entries for compute and storage respectively.
+Cloudmesh config file (cloudmesh.yaml) will have the following entries for compute, storage, and volume respectively.
 Add them to the config file if not already there.

 Compute Entry